cinet-cluster/CZ_ProcessesDriversPredictability/README.md

   - Information theory metrics
   - Figure generation
 - Imported by all analysis scripts.

+### 📊 `DataPrep_*.py`
+- Case-study–specific data preparation scripts that concatenate, do minor gap-filling, and align time-series data for input into the GMM-PCA-IT analysis codes.

 ### 📊 `Analysis_*.py`
 - Case-study–specific analysis scripts, including: